-There will be no routine inspections currently, but it may be necessary for your Property Manager to visit if you have reported a fault or a maintenance issue.
-Please be assured that our staff will always follow government and university guidelines when we do visit.
-Alternatively, please leave your telephone number when you log a fault report and your Property Manager/Assistant Property Manager will contact you to arrange a virtual assessment.
+Routine inspections are currently going ahead and your Property Manager will be in touch with you to provide further information.
+It may also be necessary for your Property Manager to visit if you have reported a fault or a maintenance issue.
+Please be assured that our staff will always follow Government and university guidelines when we do visit.
+Alternatively, please leave your telephone number when you log a fault report and your Property Manager/Assistant Property Manager will contact you to arrange a virtual assessment if necessary.

 The University has created and is continually updating an online resource for frequently asked questions – please check the guidance on our safety off campus web pages for further information as you may find the answer to your query is common amongst other students.
 Our Test and Trace FAQ and self-isolation webpages may be particularly helpful if you are concerned about Covid-19.